 In Missouri 15 percent of grandparents heading households with children under age 18 have a bachelor’s degree, compared to 12 percent nationally.
 Also, 78 percent of such Missouri grandparents have high school diplomas, versus 72 percent nationally.

-For more information about Missouri's children, see the 2008 Missouri Kids Count.
+For more information about Missouri's children, see Missouri Kids Count.

 Archive of Lead Stories by Date